neoforged/Documentation/docs/entities/renderer.md

 ### Registering a Layer Definition

-Once we have our entity layer definition, we also need to register it in `EntityRenderersEvent.RegisterLayerDefinitions`.
+Once we have our entity layer definition, we need to register it in `EntityRenderersEvent.RegisterLayerDefinitions`.
 To do so, we need a `ModelLayerLocation`, which essentially acts as an identifier for our layer (remember, one entity can have multiple layers).

 ```java
 // Our ModelLayerLocation.